Atlantic hurricane season may reawaken next week with possible Caribbean storminess

 Another flurry of activity forthcoming

 Most hurricane seasons feature quiet stretches punctuated by busy periods.
-It looks like we have another busy period coming up.
+It looks as if we have another busy period coming up.

-That’s due in part to something called a convectively coupled Kelvin wave, a large overturning circulation that meanders about the global tropics.
+That’s caused in part to something called a convectively coupled Kelvin wave, a large overturning circulation that meanders about the global tropics.
 Think of sports fans at a stadium doing “the wave.”
 As the wave passes, they throw their hands up; when it recedes, their arms and hands come down.
 The atmosphere is in essence doing the same thing.
 When this wave nears us next week, air will be more prone to rise.

 It appears that rising motion should arrive in the western Atlantic, Caribbean and Gulf of Mexico sometime next week, and likely stick around into November.